Here are the news stories you missed if you were too busy celebrating the announcement of the royal baby:

 Jamal Khashoggi, who disappeared more than two weeks ago, is suspected to have been murdered.
 It has been said that the Saudi journalist was last seen entering the Saudi Consulate in Istanbul, Turkey.

-It is reportedly that Saudi Arabia is planning to admit the murder of Jamal Khashoggi after what was meant to be an interrogation, but might have resulted in a murder.
+It is reported that Saudi Arabia is planning to admit the murder of Jamal Khashoggi after what was meant to be an interrogation, but might have resulted in a murder.

 - Canada, the second country in the world to legalise cannabis